 The additional benefit of teaming is that the procuring agency is made aware of the “team” prior to the source selection process because the teaming agreement is customarily submitted as part of the bid/proposal itself.
 Remember from above a small businesses’ main incentive for teaming: leveraging its large business partner’s capabilities.
 When a small business makes an agency aware of its teaming agreement, and its intention to subcontract a significant portion of the contract to a large company/teaming partner, in many cases, the agency can consider not only the small business’ capabilities, but also those of the large business teaming partner when deciding who is the most deserving contract awardee.
 This is a key consideration for many small businesses, and it gives them a leg up on securing awards.

-If you are interested in learning more about teaming, and how to correctly employ teaming to increase your contract opportunities, tap more of Maria’s expertise in our on-demand webinar!
+If you are interested in learning more about teaming, and how to correctly employ teaming to increase your contract opportunities, sign up for our webinar on 6/24!

 Meet the Author: Maria Panichelli, Partner and Chair of the Government Contracting Practice Group.